 - canons directing executive officials to operate on the principle of the public interest (maṣlaḥa): [government] relations with the people should be based on the public interest.

-A final category is structural canons.
-In Islamic law, even more than in systems with constitutionally separated powers like that of the U.S., these canons must do work to apportion institutional responsibilities to the main actors in medieval Muslim societies: jurists, judges, and caliphs.
-That is, jurists use legal canons specifically and interpretation more broadly to allocate power.
+A final category is governance canons.
+These canons create the conditions for the functioning legal system, that is, the governance of the application and enforcement of law.
+These canons also create avenues for the state or executive agent to issue equitable judgments beyond the four corners of the law.
 Examples from Islamic history abound, and they reflect the unique features of Islamic law’s system of legal pluralism and its diffused structures.
 One example will suffice: a decision based on judicial interpretation cannot be reversed simply by a different interpretation.
 Medieval Muslim judges and jurists used this judicial finality canon, and others like it, to define the powers of the courts and other institutions.

 A final question to consider on defining legal canons-as-memes, which will be essential to determining their most likely meme-pool in which to search for them is this: Where do these canons come from?
 The short answer: everywhere that you see texts of law and records of legal history (from both literary and documentary evidence), you are likely to see legal canons.
 From a jurist’s perspective, canons come from three distinct sources, and accordingly they can be found in the doctrinal legal texts (fiqh treatises, canons collections, fatāwā): (1) textual-source canons: canons that restate foundational texts (textual-source canons); (2) canons that restate legal principles purportedly based on consensus or formal legal reasoning (interpretive-source canons); and (3) canons that restate legal principles derived by means of equitable principles such as istiḥsān, iṣṭilāh, and istiṣḥāb (what we can call equity canons).
 But from a historian’s bottom-up perspective, these same canons are not so neatly limited and appear regularly in historical chronicles, prosopographical sources, works of literature and more.
 This fact brings us to the third and final peg of the stool to support the idea of legal canons-as-memes: the legal canons meme pool, which—given the different perspectives of law and history—must include both legal-doctrinal and social-historical sources.